rjrasse/rjrasse.github.io/README.md

      - Advanced Inorganic Chemistry
      - Chemical Kinetics
      - Chemical Thermodynamics

+#### Selected Communication and Outreach
+- Float posters for global dissemination.
+2021.[[PDF]] (https://github.com/rjrasse/rjrasse.github.io/blob/Rafael-Rasse/poster_refine_float_2021_spa.pdf)
+-Participation in the institutional POGO film to promote its role in global ocean observations in the developing world.
+2021. [website](https://www.youtube.com/watch?v=d7PY9hTvXgM)
+- Instructive videos to adequately attach an UVP sensor on the BGC-Argo float [website](https://dropsu.sorbonne-universite.fr/s/eWzKYFQepyHoFS9), as well as to successfully deploy the floats in the open ocean[website](https://dropsu.sorbonne-universite.fr/s/HCFnmH39SQGEYk5).2020.

 #### Skills by Topics ####
 My skills varied according to the Earth’s reservoir studied as described below: